joshcawthorne/Garry-Monk-Bot-Version-2/README.md

 Sure!
 To view the tweets it generates, visit https://twitter.com/garrymonkbot.
 (Please note, version 2 is not live on Twitter yet!)

-Alternatively, visit the emulator at https://joshcawthorne.github.io/Garry-Monk-Bot-Version-2/ to generate your own tweets.
+Alternatively, visit the emulator at https://joshcawthorne.github.io/GarryMonkBot-V2/ to generate your own tweets.
+Please note, this is a live site based on the latest build in the repo.
+It might not always work!

 # Are you THE Garry Monk?